xiaogangwen/registry/docs/reference/api/registry-authorization.md

 ## Comparison with Official Registry Authentication

 The official modelcontextprotocol.io registry uses a custom JWT-based authentication system for publishing servers.
-Reading servers remaings public and does not require authentication.
+Reading servers remains public and does not require authentication.

 We may in future look at moving the official registry to this standardized OAuth 2.1-based system for consistency.